andrewosh/layerdrive/README.md

 As of now, these operations performed directly on cached stat objects, and are written to the most recent layer archive's append-tree on commit.
 Ultimately, these changes might be merged into Hyperdrive upstream.

 #### Creating Hyperdrives
 Since a layerdrive needs to create a hyperdrive for each of its layers, it must be provided with a `driveFactory` function that will instantiate the drive with suitable storage, and handle replication.

-These two features are not handled directly by layerdrive.
+_Note: These two features (storage and replication) are not handled directly by layerdrive._

 ### API
 TODO: API description